markri/organist-term/README.md

  - table: MySQL table which provides commands to be executed and where output is stored
  - idField: primary key column name for command table (int)
  - commandField: column name for the command (varchar(255) / text)
+ - dateField: column name for the timestamp when command is finished
  - logField: column name where output is stored (text)